 Benefits of Core Strength Exercises

 One of the many benefits of exercise is that it’s proven to slow down the process of aging.
 Adding core exercises to your elderly loved one’s workout routine is essential for their overall health.
 It improves their stability, coordination, stamina, posture, stability, and prevents injuries.
+Some of the core exercises for seniors with back pain will really make the person smile when the back pain lessens.
 Here are other benefits your loved one will get from core exercises:

 - Prevent injuries: Since seniors are prone to injuries, it’s important to prevent them in the first place.
 Core exercises can help you do just that by improving strength and flexibility.

 - Improve balance and stability: The spine helps improve balance and stability.
-A strong core helps your loved one’s body to properly support the spine.
+Core strengthening exercises for seniors helps your loved one’s body to properly support the spine.
 In turn, they will have a stronger sense of center of gravity, keeping their balance and allows them to become more confident in their movement.

 - Develop bodily strength: Studies show that a strong core greatly improves body strength in older adults by over 30%.

 - Daily tasks are easier to do: Without a strong core, your loved one will have difficulty in doing simple tasks, such as getting up from a sitting position, bending down to tie shoelaces, or even walking.
 Developing core strength makes it easier for your loved one to perform daily activities and improves reaction time.